 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Battle Creek curbside recycling customers will see a change to bi-weekly service starting April 1.
+Battle Creek curbside recycling customers will see a change to every-other-week curbside recycling service starting the week of May 6.

-Please note that this is for recycling only – trash pickup will continue weekly.
+Please note that this change is for recycling only – trash pickup will continue weekly.

 The city’s waste hauling contract will be re-bid in late 2020, to go into effect in April of 2021.